 Fundamental to our group is the belief that everyone can read and understand great literature.
 We believe that anyone who has deliberately and closely read before the discussion can be a valuable participant.
 The discussion then helps the readers discover and explore the work in a way that listening to a lecture cannot.

 The discussion is central to our philosophy because it is the discussion that fosters understanding.
-We discourage anyone from teaching a book or even bringing in expert analysis.
-The Great Book experience is dependent on everyone coming to the discussion, the material already read, and having an honest examination where everyone's opinion is equally valued.
+We discourage our groups from "teaching" a book or even bringing in expert analysis.
+The Great Book experience is dependent on everyone coming to the discussion, the material already read, and having an honest examination where everyone's opinion is valued.

-A great discussion requires work and experience from the leader.
+A great discussion requires work and experience from the group leader.
 The ability to formulate good questions is foremost to a great discussion.
-We encourage leaders to create questions for which even they don't have an answer, requiring participants to examine the issues with each other.
-Leaders should not be considered experts on the book.
-Rather, discussion leaders aim at creating an environment of deep thought and analysis by the readers.
+We encourage leaders to create questions that explore rather than test, questions that require participants to examine the issues with each other.
+Leaders should not be considered experts nor teachers.
+The aim of a good leader is to facilitate an engaging discussion that explores the work.